Tunisia's parliament approves a technocratic government | Politics

-Tunisia's parliament approved a technocratic government in a confidence vote on Wednesday, hoping to end months of political instability so the country can focus on tackling worsening economic and social problems.
+Tunisia's parliament approved a technocratic government in a confidence vote on Wednesday, hoping to end months of political instability and focus on tackling worsening economic and social problems.

 There were 134 votes in favour and 67 against forming the government.
-(Reporting By Tarek Amara; Editing by Tom Hogue)
+The debate, which started on Tuesday, was held amid a tussle for influence between the president and major parties.

+"The government formation comes at a time political instability and the people's patience has reached its limit," prime minister-designate Hichem Mechichi told parliament as the debate began.
+"Our priority will be to address the economic and social situation... stop the bleeding of public finances, start talks with lenders and begin reform programmes, including for public companies and subsidies," he added.

+Under plans to revamp the government and revive the economy, Mechichi gathered the ministries of finance, investment and economy into a single department led by liberal economist Ali Kooli, chief executive of Arab Banking Corporation (ABC Bank) in Tunisia.
+Although President Kais Saied proposed Mechichi as prime minister, Tunisian politicians say he has since dropped his support, underscoring the potential for tensions between the presidency and government.

 - READ MORE ON: